Myrsine melanophloeos

-Myrsine melanophloeos, commonly known as Cape beech, Kaapse boekenhout (Afrikaans), isiCalabi (Zulu) or isiQwane sehlati (Xhosa) is a dense evergreen tree that is native to the afromontane forests of Africa, ranging from Nigeria and Sudan to South Africa.
+Myrsine melanophloeos, commonly known as Cape beech, Kaapboekenhout (Afrikaans), isiCalabi (Zulu) or isiQwane sehlati (Xhosa) is a dense evergreen tree that is native to the afromontane forests of Africa, ranging from Nigeria and Sudan to South Africa.
 Outside forests they are also commonly encountered along stream banks and in gullies.

 Despite its common name, it is not a close relative of the familiar beech tree of the northern hemisphere, and it is actually more closely related to the Rhododendrons; it comes from the beech-like grain of its wood.
 The Xhosa name isiQwane sehlati meaning "forest protea" comes from the tree's leaves bunching like a protea (isiQwane) flower.

 Distribution

 Fully grown Myrsine melanophloeos in native afro-temperate forest near Cape Town.

 The natural range of this stately tree is from Cape Town in the south, to Ethiopia and Nigeria in the north.
 In the Eastern Cape it is sometimes found alongside its smaller coastal relative, Myrsine gilliana.